Jane Francis: Awards

 Francis's contributions have been recognised with numerous awards.
 Most notably, she was awarded the Polar Medal in 2002 for outstanding contribution to British polar research, presented by H.M.
 Elizabeth II, and was the fourth woman ever to receive the award.

 She received an Honorary Doctorate of Science from the University of Leeds in 2014, as well as an Honorary Doctorate of Environmental Science from the University of Plymouth, also in 2014.
 In that same year she was named "Explorer Scientist" among 100 leading UK scientists by The Science Council.
-She also has been awarded the Coke Medal from the Geological Society of London (2014); the President's Award of the Paleontological Society; the Antarctic Service Medal from the US National Science Foundation; and the Workplace Achievement Award from the BBC's 'eve' magazine, sponsored by Nivea.
+In 2013 she was elected as a fellow of Darwin College, Cambridge.
+She has also been awarded the Coke Medal from the Geological Society of London (2014); the President's Award of the Paleontological Society; the Antarctic Service Medal from the US National Science Foundation; and the Workplace Achievement Award from the BBC's 'eve' magazine, sponsored by Nivea.

 In the 2017 New Year Honours, Francis was appointed Dame Commander of the Order of St Michael and St George (DCMG) for services to polar science and diplomacy.

 In 2017, Francis became the seventh Chancellor of the University of Leeds, succeeding Melvyn Bragg.
 In December 2020 the British Antarctic Survey named a peak on Adelaide Island, Francis Peak, after her.
 She was elected a Fellow of the Royal Society in 2021.